Penny Hughes (As the World Turns)

 Penny Hughes is a fictional character from the daytime drama As the World Turns.
-She is one of the core cast members.
+She was one of the show's initial core cast members, and was played by Rosemary Prinz.
 Prinz herself described the character as "America’s sweetheart at the time".

 Casting

 Rosemary Prinz originated the role of Penny in the first episode of As the World Turns.
 Prinz recalled the on-set tension with the show's creator Irna Phillips, who had fired the show's leading cast member Helen Wagner six months into the show because she didn't like the way she poured coffee.
 "Irna did not like my going out and doing plays," she recalled, "I was twenty-five when I was hired to play Penny.
 I thought I was going to stay five years at the most.
 I stayed for twelve.
 I did the twelve because I still needed to pay for my analysis.
 After those twelve years, analysis made me as uncrazy as I was going to or wanted to be."

 Prinz claimed she would often deal Phillips threats back stage.
 "I would tell [her] I was going to get pregnant."
 A focal point of Penny's angst was her inability to have children.
 "I would constantly have to tell Irna that I was Rosemary, not Penny.
 Penny was a character."